Interview with Harold Allen

 TO: I’ve interviewed a man who helped take the SOE agents to Europe.
 He was a navigator aboard the planes that were taking the agents.

 HA: Oh, I never, I never got to know that.
-There were people that were dropped in spots you know where they where it went wrong sometimes.
+There were people who were dropped in spots you know where they where it went wrong sometimes.
 Somebody had betrayed them or, or the Germans were aware of what was happening.
-Or the locals were pro-German.
-There were.
-I’m not sure if I’m telling you the truth other than what I’ve read in books.
-So, don’t rely on what I’m saying.
+Or the locals were pro-German or you know.
+There was all there was ⸻ I’m not sure if I’m telling you the truth other than what I’ve read in books.
+So, you know, don’t rely on what I’m saying.

 TO: Did you lose any relatives in the war?